open-energy-transition/MapYourGrid/docs/starter-kit.md

 <div class="page-headers">
 <h1>Starter-Kit🌱</h1>
 </div>
 This starter kit for mapping the electrical transmission grid in OpenStreetMap outlines the basic skills required.
-If you ever get stuck with the Starter Kit or would like to provide feedback, please contact us via our [community chat](https://discord.gg/fBw7ARTUeR).
-A grid mapping expert will help you finish your first line and set up your environment.
+If you ever get stuck with the Starter Kit or would like to provide feedback, please contact us via our [community chat](https://discord.gg/fBw7ARTUeR) or <a href="mailto:MapYourGrid@openenergytransition.org" target="_blank" rel="noopener"> via email</a>.
+A MapYourGrid member will help you finish your first line and set up your environment.

 ## **<div class="tools-header">1.
 Get started with OpenStreetMap and Open Infrastructure Map <img src="../images/starter-kit/osm-logo.svg" style="height: 1.2em; vertical-align: middle; margin-left: 10px;"> </div>**